dmauser/azure-frontdoor-pls/README.md

-# Azure Front Door Private Link Service Lab
+# Azure Front Door and Private Link Service Lab

 This lab demonstrates how to deploy and configure Azure Front Door integrated with Azure Private Link Service (PLS).
 The provided `deploy.sh` script automates the deployment process, including resource creation and configuration.